 top of page

-We are Biodiversity Net Gain (BNG) specialists, working with developers and landowners to navigate the BNG process and deliver diverse habitats for a more resilient future.
+Weddles BNG are Biodiversity Net Gain specialists, working with developers and landowners to navigate the BNG process, create Habitat Banks and BNG Units, and deliver commercially sound, practical and cost-effective projects with lasting benefits for nature.

 What is Biodiversity Net Gain?